GuntharDeNiro/BTCT/README.md

-Current Gunbot version : v5.0.4 (v5.0.5 with WebGUI soon)
+`Current Gunbot version : v5.0.4 (v5.0.5 with WebGUI soon)`

+# END USER INSTRUCTIONS

+- To start the GUI, put the webUI folder in your GUNBOT root and start it with node like node app.is
+- I will provide binaries at every release for people that wont use/install node
+- To connect to your webUI visit this link http://localhost:3000/listener/

 # WebGUI informations for devs :